Canton Rescue Kilcummin

 At 5.30am on Friday, August 9, 1940, the unescorted Swedish motor merchant, Canton, was hit by one torpedo from U-30 and sank 70 miles west of Tory Island.
 The ship was on its way to Liverpool from Calcutta via Freetown, carrying 3,000 tons of pig iron, 2,700 tons of linseed, 1,152 tons of general cargo and 1,034 tons of hessian.

-By the time they came in sight of the Kilcummin shoreline, the 16 seamen (13 Swedes, two Norwegians and one Filipino) were exhausted and cold after two nights being tossed about in a cramped lifeboat in a wild North Atlantic.
+By the time they came in sight of the Kilcummin shoreline at 10am on Sunday, August 11, 1940, the 16 seamen (13 Swedes, two Norwegians and one Filipino) were exhausted and cold after two nights being tossed about in a cramped lifeboat in a wild North Atlantic.
 Dejected, the survivors were in no fit state to row their vessel through the heavy seas, avoiding reefs and skerries, to the small harbour near where General Humbert’s French Forces landed in 1798.

 Following in the family tradition, Jim McLoughlin (1909-1992) was a marine pilot since he was 19, guiding cargo boats into Killala Bay and up through the narrow silt reefs of the Moy Estuary to Ballina Harbour.
 He owned a 22-foot blue and white skiff he named St. Anne which he used for coastal fishing along with seven other men, relatives and close friends, including his younger brother, Mike.